Xilinx/brevitas/docsrc/source/user_guide/export_shark.rst

 applying the user desired quantization algorithms and then exporting them in a format that Shark-AI is able to consume.

 On the other hand, not all model families have been tested with Shark-AI.
-Moreover, Shark-AI repository redefines some models from scratch to ensure the best compatibility and performance when deploying on AMD hardware.
+Moreover, the Shark-AI repository redefines some models from scratch to ensure the best compatibility and performance when deploying on AMD hardware.
 In this context, export from HuggingFace to Shark-AI might cause slightly mismatches and inaccuracies.